formfcw/directus-extension-flexible-editor/README.md

     </details>

 3. Enter a name for the field, such as `editor_nodes` and uncheck `Auto Fill` on the `Relationship` tab, so that you can manually select the junction collection you created earlier (such as `xxxx_editor_nodes`).
 Select the `Related Collections` you want to integrate into your Flexible Editor field.
-You don’t need to set a `sort` field, but you do want to set the `Relational Triggers` to `cascade` when an item is deleted or deselected.
+You don't need to set a `sort` field, but you do want to set the `Relational Triggers` to `cascade` when an item is deleted or deselected.

     <details><summary>Show example</summary>